Ogden dog accused of biting jogger last summer won’t be euthanized after Monroe County Court ruling

 OGDEN, N.Y.
-(WROC) — An Ogden dog accused of biting a jogger last July will not be euthanized, after a recent ruling from Monroe County Court Judge Michael Dollinger.
+(WROC) — An Ogden dog accused of biting a jogger last July will not be euthanized, according to a recent ruling from Monroe County Court Judge Michael Dollinger that reversed an earlier court order.

 Jeremy Wolf, the dog’s owner, appealed an Ogden Justice Court decision from July which found the dog, Vanessa. to be a “dangerous dog” and deemed it necessary for her to be euthanized.